lumapps/adr-tools/README.md

 ADRs are stored in your project as Markdown files in the `doc/adr` directory.

+0. Specify you want to use madr format for adr

+        echo "madr" > .adr-type

 1. Create an ADR directory in the root of your project:

         adr init doc/architecture/decisions

     This will create the first ADR recording that you are using ADRs to record architectural decisions and linking to [Michael Nygard's article on the subject][ADRs].

 2. Create Architecture Decision Records